About Altnautica

 Building the intelligence layer for autonomous flight

 We're on a mission to democratize drone intelligence.
-Open-source compute for every drone, built from Bangalore for the world.
+Open-source compute for every drone, built for the world.

 The Team